Akihiro-Miyazaki/sdl_core_guides/docs/best_practice/2.3.Launch_by_choosing_the_Audio_source_on_the_Audio_screen/index.md

 # 2.3 Launch by choosing the Audio source on the Audio screen

 ## 1. Overview
-This chapter describes the launch of the SDL App from the Audio source selection screen.The icon of SDL Media App which AppHMIType is "MEDIA" will be displayed on the audio source selection screen.
+This chapter describes the launch of the SDL App from the Audio source selection screen.
+The Icon of SDL Media App which AppHMIType is "MEDIA" will be displayed on the audio source selection screen.

 ## 2. Background/Purpose/Reason for Standardization
 Currently, the launch of the SDL App is an SDL standard behavior.